RocketLeagueMapmaking/RL-docs/docs/guide/index.md

 ## Essentials Guide

-If you're reading this, hopefully you have completed all of the steps in the [Essentials section](../essential/index.html).
+If you're reading this, hopefully you have completed all of the steps in the [Essentials section](../essential/index.html):

+* Installed UDK 2015
+* Added Dummy Classes to UDK install
+* Installed 3D software, like Blender
+* Installed image editing software, like Paint.net
+* Created a StickyWalls Physical Material

 If so, you're ready to go.

 ## Useful Links and Resources